-Notes forming part of the Financial Statements for the year ended March 31, 2021 (All amounts in Rupees in lacs, unless otherwise stated)
+Notes forming part of the Financial Statements for the year ended March 31, 2021

 2.2 Property, plant and equipment

 Property, plant and equipment are stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.